ddddddO/packemon/README.md

 ### Packet Monitor

-- [x] Monitor any network interfaces.
+- Monitor any network interfaces.
   - You can specify network interface with `--interface` flag.
 Default is `eth0`.

+- Specified packets can be saved to pcap file.

 - The following types of packets are covered.
   - [x] Ethernet